 The importance of microchipping

-In the UK this month, legislation regarding the microchipping of dogs came into force, meaning that all dogs over 8 weeks of age must be microchipped or their owners may face a fine.
-Similar laws are already in place in other parts of the world, and in some countries cats are also included.
+In the UK all dogs over 8 weeks of age must be microchipped or their owners may face a fine.
+Similar laws are in place in other parts of the world, and in some countries cats are also included.
 Unfortunately, in the UK only a small proportion of cats are microchipped, yet cats with a microchip are 21 times more likely to be reunited with their owners than non-microchipped cats if they become lost.
 Here we look at why every cat should have a microchip.

 Microchipping involves inserting a tiny implant under the cat’s skin (usually the scruff of the neck).
 This contains a unique number that is linked to a central database containing the owner’s address and telephone number.
 Should the cat become lost or separated from its owner, a microchip scanner can be used to identify the cat and find the owner.
 Veterinary clinics and homing centres routinely use these scanners to identify stray cats and reunite them with their owners.